Dopetwist/Calculator/README.md

 ## Overview

-This is a simple calculator i built early 2024 using HTML, CSS and JavaScript.
+A simple calculator i built early 2024 using HTML, CSS and JavaScript.
 It carries out basic mathematical calculations.

 It has a switch button which dynamically turns on or off the calculator device.